 Admission and Parking

 Admission and parking are free.
-Free shuttle buses are provided from Colonial Heights High School.
+Free shuttle buses are provided from White Bank Park.

 Fort Clifton is located behind Tussing Elementary School at 100 Brockwell Lane and is set on 24 acres overlooking the Appomattox River.
 Fort Clifton is listed on the Virginia Landmarks Register and was named to the National Register of Historic Places by the Virginia Research Center for Archaeology in 1981.
 See Fort Clifton for more details.